kmalone86/gamedatabase/README.md

 EpicSevenDB.com community database for game information, such as Heroes, Artifacts, Gear, Skills and anything else necessary to feed the DB

+> Feel free to open an Issue if you see something wrong or some data/property is missing.
+Better yet if you make a Pull Request with the fixes :-)

 ## General Contributing Rules

 Whenever referring to another hero, another resource, always write them with the following rules: